-All the ways AMA Registries can help you launch your small business
+MORE TO READ: All the ways AMA Registries can help you launch your small business

-• Send your return by May 2, 2022 to avoid late-filing penalties.
+• Send your return by May 1, 2023 to avoid late-filing penalties.

 • Due to COVID-19, processing times for paper returns are longer this year—10 to 12 weeks instead of the usual eight weeks.
 That’s six times longer than digital returns.
 The CRA is encouraging Canadians to file electronically.

-H&R Block offers basic tax prep starting at $49.99 (plus GST) until March 31, 2022.
-“Whether you upload your documents securely from home, drop them off at one of our offices or file online using do-it-yourself software, we’re so confident that we’ll get it right, we offer a 100% Accuracy Guarantee and a Maximum Refund Guarantee*, so you get back everything you’re owed,” says Kristi Rose, manager of business development at H&R Block.
+H&R Block offers basic tax prep starting at $49.99 (plus GST) until March 31, 2023.
+Whether you upload your documents securely from home, drop them off at an office or file online using their do-it-yourself software, H&R Block offers a Maximum Refund Guarantee*, so you can be confident you’re getting back everything you’re owed.

 HOW TO SAVE